asosnik530/Pewlett-Hackard-Analysis/README.md

-### Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+### Summary:
 About 90,398 roles will need to be filled as many employees start to reach retirement age.
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Two additional queries you could includee for insight in the upcoming silver tusnami include showing the number of employees in each department that will not be retiring anytime soon.
+Additionally, you could show the employees who have worked for the firm the longest, and will not be retiring with the "silver tsunami"